WomenPlusPlus/deploy-impact-23-shift-2/README.md

 <!-- TOC -->

 ## :bulb: Our Solution

-* TODO
-* Describe it
-* ...
-* Matching algorithm:
+An invite-only web application where candidates can search for jobs, and companies can easily shortlist candidates for specific positions.

+The backend runs on Google Cloud and is powered by Golang, while the frontend is built with Angular and deployed via Vercel.
+Nginx is used for routing, PostgreSQL and SQLite are used for data storage, and Auth0 is used for safe user administration.
+We use a load balancer for the domain to guarantee HTTPS.

-  * A matching algorithm for candidates to recommend jobs and for companies to recommend candidates for jobs.
-It was not implemented due to time and capacity constraints, however, the idea can be found in [matching.md file](https://github.com/WomenPlusPlus/deploy-impact-23-shift-2/blob/main/docs/matching.md).
+As for the matching algorithm for candidates to recommend jobs and for companies to recommend candidates for jobs, unfortunately was not implemented due to time and capacity constraints, however, the idea can be found in [matching.md file](https://github.com/WomenPlusPlus/deploy-impact-23-shift-2/blob/main/docs/matching.md).

 ## :dart: Site Map
 * [The site map design](https://github.com/WomenPlusPlus/deploy-impact-23-shift-2/blob/main/docs/site_map.png)